RevJustis/P2/README.md

 - Zeppelin ver.
 0.10.0
 - Asana

+FEATURES

+User Interface
+Admin feature for managing UI
+Interactive Menu
+User Account Creation
+To Do List:

+AWS Integration
+Package project with Spark Submit
+Create More Complex Queries

 ## Getting Started
+Set up central project repository in Github, which included creating separate branches in the repository for individual queries, development, main, optimization, User Interface, and Userpass (where user account information stored)
+Clone central project repository to each participant's Intellij Find data for project
+Ingest data from National Highway Traffic Safety Administration in the form of CSV files Download Zeppelin for presentation of project and launch in Intellij
 1. Clone the repo with > git clone https://github.com/revjustis/p2.git

+USAGE

+When users run the project, they will initially be prompted to create an account (or if they have one already to log in).
+Then, a menu of options appears that allows users to choose between topics related to our query categories above.
+Within each of these topics, users will be able to choose individual queries and see results of those queries.

 ## Collaborators
 Developed by Jessica(Optimization Lead), Jonathan (Visualization Lead), Justis (GitHub Admin/Owner, Team Lead), Patrick(Co-Admin/Lead).